-- Lactoperoxidase, 800 to 2800 U per kg meat; - Sodium (or potassium) thiocyanate, 30 to 40 mg per kg meat as the isothiocyanate ion, SCN; - Glucose oxidase, 150 to 300 U per kg meat; and - Glucose 120 to 160 mg per kg meat;
+- Lactoperoxidase, 800 to 2800 U per kg meat; - Sodium (or potassium) thiocyanate, 30 to 40 mg per kg meat as the thiocyanate ion, SCN-; - Glucose oxidase, 150 to 300 U per kg meat; and - Glucose 120 to 160 mg per kg meat;

-If the individual components are not applied at these levels the system will not have an antibacterial function.
-Thus application at the above levels would need to be commensurate with Good Manufacturing Practice (GMP).
+The individual components of the system are effective when used together at these levels.
+Thus application at the above levels will be commensurate with Good Manufacturing Practice (GMP).

-1.2.3 Processing aid function as an antibacterial agent
+5.3 Processing aid function as an antibacterial agent

-As explained in the Food Technology report (Attachment 3) the applicant is seeking approval of LPS as a processing aid that could contribute to a hurdle system that will minimise the risk to consumers of pathogens on meat.

-Hurdles are factors, conditions or a processing step that limit, retard or prevent microbial growth and/or reduce the microbial load but which cannot by themselves keep microbiological hazards under control.
+As explained in the Food Technology Report (Attachment 3) the applicant is seeking approval of LPS as a processing aid that could contribute to a hurdle system that will minimise the risk to consumers of pathogens on meat.
+Hurdles are factors, conditions or processing steps that limit, retard or prevent microbial growth and/or reduce the microbial load but which cannot by themselves keep microbiological hazards under control.
 This definition can be applied to LPS.
 It is important to note that LPS will reduce but not eliminate pathogens present on the meat surface and that these pathogens will not always be present as the meat industry is actively engaged in a number of strategies to minimise carcase contamination.